6 Steps to Screening an Egg Donor

 Cycle Begins & Egg Retrieval

-Like any medical procedure, there could be risks involved in the egg donation process, either physical or mental, all of which should be fully explained in advance to the donor via the psychologist and IVF doctor.
+Like any medical procedure, there could be risks involved in the egg donation process, either physical or mental, all of which should be fully explained in advance to the egg donor via the psychologist and fertility doctor.
 While there are currently “no known risks” associated with egg donation itself, what this means is that there is a current lack of ‘data’ to indicate one way or another, so this distinction should be made clear to any egg donors.